Amit55Mandal/Celebal_Amit-Mandal-jecrc-Assignment/README.md

 🚀 **[Click here to view the Notebook on Google Colab (Recommended)]**(https://colab.research.google.com/github/Amit55Mandal/Celebal_Amit-Mandal-jecrc-Assignment/blob/main/Week2_Amit_Mandal_Assignment.ipynb)

 *Alternative: You can also download the `.ipynb` file from this repository and open it locally via Jupyter Notebook or VS Code to see the outputs.*

+## 📌Important Note for Interviewers  for Week 1 Assignment
+If GitHub fails to render the `week1_Amit_Madal_assignment (1).ipynb` file due to its outputs or server load, please use the direct link below to view the complete code and all its generated graphs/outputs:

+🚀 **[Click here to view Week 1 Notebook on Google Colab]**(https://colab.research.google.com/github/Amit55Mandal/Celebal_Amit-Mandal-jecrc-Assignment/blob/main/week1_Amit_Madal_assignment%20%281%29.ipynb)